Welcome to today's edition of the Rush 24-7 podcast.

 It would be a profound defeat for Obama and his ilk.

-But the fact is they will have barely won, despite all of their great advantages in numbers and resources.
+But the fact is, they will have barely won, despite all of their great advantages in numbers and resources.

 And even if they just barely win, I guarantee you that they're going to be quietly talking among themselves about how they are in deep trouble.

-Because folks, if the Obama election twelve months ago was a realignment and the media said that it was, it was so smashing.
+Because folks, if the Obama election 12 months ago was a realignment and the media said that it was, it was so smashing, I mean, it has changed the face of America.

-Then the Democrats and Obama should not be celebrating a bare victory, which required an extraordinary effort to pull off in a state where a Republican shouldn't even show up in the polls.
+Then the Democrats and Obama should not be celebrating a bare victory which required an extraordinary effort to pull off in a state where a Republican shouldn't even show up in the polls.

 They will know that they are in trouble if they have to fight so hard to hold a reliably dark blue state.

-Let's go to some audio sound bites to illustrate already what I'm talking about.
+Let's go to some audio soundbites to illustrate already what I'm talking about.

-This is this morning on the Today Show on uh see Meredith Vieira is talking to former Obama campaign manager David Plough.
+Let's see, Meredith Vieira is talking to former Obama campaign manager David Pluff.

 The most important development coming out of today actually has nothing to do with the results.

-Where the Sarah Paling, Rush Limbaugh, Glenn Beck, wing of the party drove out a moderate, not just out of the race, but out of the Republican Party.
+It's that congressional race in New York 23 where the Sarah Palin, Rush Limbaugh, Glenn Beck wing of the party drove out a moderate, not just out of the race, but out of the Republican Party.

-Oh, no, no, the results here that tend to be overrated.
+The results here tend to be overrated.

-The most important development here, nothing to do with the results.
+and most important development here, nothing to do with the results.

 You can see how this is shaping up, because they know what's going to happen in New York 23.